JBRS307/Signal_client-fork/README.md

 ![Rust](https://img.shields.io/badge/rust-%23000000.svg?style=for-the-badge&logo=rust&logoColor=white)
 ![Signal](https://img.shields.io/badge/Signal-%23039BE5.svg?style=for-the-badge&logo=Signal&logoColor=white)

-Welcome to our Signal Client!
-This application allows you to send and receive messages, link accounts, sync contacts, and use a terminal-based user interface.
+Welcome to our Terminal-based signal client!
+It allows you to link your computer as a secondary device, send messages, show your contacts and show messages history.
+You can also see messages that you received in real time.

 ## Getting Started